sarnau/MobileAlerts/README.md

 # Mobile Alerts Sensors

+# Please check <https://github.com/sarnau/MMMMobileAlerts> for a full reverse engineered spec of the Mobile Alerts sensors!

 My reverse engineering efforts to read the ELV Mobile Alerts sensors from Python.

 ELV is selling affordable weather sensors <http://www.elv.de/ip-wettersensoren-system.html>, which can be monitored via an iOS application.
 To allow that all data is transmitted via a gateway to a server, which the application can access.
 Sadly the protocol is not documented.
 I don't think anybody has documented the way the URL has been constructed, especially the MD5 hash over the first part of it.